pcotret/litex-wiki/Load-Application-Code-To-CPU.md

 --============= Liftoff! ===============--
 ```

-# SPIFlash Boot:
-TODO

-# SDCard Boot:
+# SDCard/SATA Boot:
-Loading application code from SDCard is very interesting for standalone embedded systems and allow very large binaries.
+Loading application code from SDCard/SATA is very interesting for standalone embedded systems and allow very large binaries.

-The BIOS supports loading files from FAT16/FAT32 partitions and boot scheme is similar to Ethernet boot:
-File format is identical, BIOS will first  look for a valid `boot.json` file, will eventually fallback to `boot.bin` if `boot.json` is not available or not valid, and will fails if neither of these are found/valid.
+The BIOS supports loading files from FAT16/FAT32 partitions and boot scheme is similar to Ethernet boot:  File format is identical, BIOS will first  look for a valid `boot.json` file, will eventually fallback to `boot.bin` if `boot.json` is not available or not valid, and will fails if neither of these are found/valid.

-> **Note:** SDCard Boot currently only supports SPI-Mode but support for native SDCard 4-bit interface will be added in the future (so with the increased load speed).

 Example of Linux SDCard boot on the [OrangeCrab](https://groupgets.com/campaigns/710-orangecrab):
 ![enter image description here](https://raw.githubusercontent.com/gregdavill/OrangeCrab/master/documentation/hugo-files/static/r0.2/orangeCrab-1.jpg)
 [![asciicast](https://asciinema.org/a/cFQ7JRH96mgJNcuI0Ntey663H.svg)](https://asciinema.org/a/cFQ7JRH96mgJNcuI0Ntey663H)

+# SPIFlash Boot:
+TODO